psteniusubi/cesr-decoder/README.md

 * https://trustoverip.github.io/tswg-acdc-specification/draft-ssmith-acdc.html
 * https://weboftrust.github.io/ietf-keri/draft-ssmith-keri.html

-Note!
-This app may fail to recognize some latest CESR codes already implemented in [keripy](https://github.com/WebOfTrust/keripy) but that haven't been added to the spec.
+The CESR tables used by this app are automatically generated from [keripy](https://github.com/WebOfTrust/keripy).
+See also [cesr-decoder](./cesr-decoder).

 ## Usage

 1. Navigate to https://psteniusubi.github.io/cesr-decoder/
-2. Paste CESR text into textbox
+2. Paste CESR text into textbox or click any of the CESR sample links
-3. Check Interleaved if CESR text is stream content
+3. Check Interleaved if CESR text is stream content (stream has JSON and CESR interleaved)
 4. Click Decode

 ## Sample CESR content

 Top of the page has a number of links to previously recorded CESR streams.
-Click on the link to see the CESR stream decoded.
+Click on the links to see the CESR stream decoded.

 ### From public sources